Chain algebras of finite distributive lattices: Chain algebras of planar distributive lattices

 \section{Chain algebras of planar distributive lattices}

-Recall that a lattice $L$ is called planar if $\dim (L)\le 2$.
-Planarity is characterised by several other equivalent conditions, see \cite{chenkoh}.
-Informally, one other equivalent condition (which is normally taken as the definition) is that one can draw the Hasse diagram (the oriented graph of covering relations) of $L$ on a plane without self-crossings.
-It will be useful for us that a planar lattice can be embedded into a square grid, as explained below.
+Recall that an FDL $L$ is called planar if $\dim (L)\le 2$.
+Planarity is characterised by several equivalent conditions, see \cite{chenkoh}.
+Informally, a lattice being planar means that its Hasse diagram can be drawn on a plane without self-crossings.
+For us, it will be useful that $L$ can be embedded into a square grid, as explained below.
 Note that if $\dim(L)$ is $0$ or $1$ the chain algebra is isomorphic to the polynomial ring in one variable.
-The results in this section are trivially true in this case, so we focus on the case $\dim(L)=2$.
+To avoid technicalities we assume $\dim(L)=2$ throughout this section, noting that all results are trivially true in the case $\dim(L)<2$.